 - Sep 10 Homepage running, registration already possible for obtaining updates, link to the CLaMM’16 and CLaMM’17 competition datasets, as well as the font group recognition dataset for the first task (font/script type classification).

-- Coming soon!
-Task 3 which represent the final classes.
+- Nov 1 Task 3 which represent the final classes.
 For each training set, we will provide pytorch dataset loaders for quick and easy processing.
 First data loaders are available here: https://github.com/anguelos/histdiads

 - Nov 1 Submission of systems possible, i. e. the test set is available internally but at this point participants can hand in only full systems that will then be evaluated on our machines.
 A public leaderboard will be updated each month (Note: so far no system submissions happened, so no public leader board).
 A submission can be handed-in once a week and its result seen only for the participant.

 - Mar 29 Test set will be made publicly available.
 Submissions of single csv files possible (no leaderboard option).

 April 16April 25 Competition deadline.